Image Processing Coursework

-This coursework counts for 20% of the mark for the IP course.
+This coursework counts for 20% of the mark for the Image Processing module.
 It involves writing an image processing program in Java that implements a number of algorithms covered in the course.
 If you have done all the lab exercises, it would be easy for you to put the pieces together to make your coursework.

 Note that MSc students are marked `harder' and more than undergraduate BSc students.

-As default submissions are open for 5 days after the deadline for late submissions, but penalty of 5% per day is applied in the school coursework system after the deadline times above and the Max penalty is 25%.
-Submissions later than 5 days would receive 0 fail and will not be marked.
+As default submissions are open for 7 days after the deadline for late submissions, but penalty of 5% per day is applied in the school coursework system after the deadline times above.
+Submissions later than 7 days would receive 0 fail and will not be marked.

 The coursework will be assessed in the way of demonstrating the working program in the lab.